In today’s installment of our “how to write a book” mini-series, we’re diving into outlines!

 Here’s what you should know: not every author uses an outline.
 In general, there are two camps in the writing community:

-1. Plotters, who plot their novels in advance
+Plotters, who plot their novels in advance

-2. Pantsers, who follow where the book leads (writing “by the seat of their pants”)
+Pantsers, who follow where the book leads (writing “by the seat of their pants”)

+I’ve mentioned before that, in drafting the sequel to Ahead of Her Time, I’m trying to base my process on that of Elizabeth Peters.
 She was a fanatical outliner.
-In research I did on her writing process, she almost universally had multiple outlines for each book (a short 1-3 page outline, and a longer 7-15 page outline).
+In research I did on her writing process, she typically had multiple outlines for each book (a short 1-3 page outline, and a longer 7-15 page outline).

-Here’s what I’m doing differently, though.
-Rather than write a synopsis-style outline, as she did, I’m creating a chapter-by-chapter outline.
+Here’s what I’m doing differently, though: rather than write a synopsis-style outline, as she did, I’m creating a chapter-by-chapter outline.
+I just find that it’s easier to keep track of things that way, but things might yet change.

 What are your thoughts on outlines?
 For essays, I’m a firm believer in their necessity, but I’m not experienced enough with novel-writing to have strong opinions for books yet!